 The purpose of the major is to provide students with interdisciplinary breadth; however, we also encourage students to work with their faculty advisors to formulate their coursework around issues or themes of particular interest.

 Additional electives are available each semester.

-The Women’s and Gender Studies major is thirty-three (33) credits.
+The Women’s, Gender, and Sexuality Studies major is thirty-three (33) credits.